 Collecting Your Own Whistleblower Award

-Have information about Haitian bribery schemes?
+Do you have information about Haitian bribery schemes?
 Know a company that has offered bribes to foreign officials in the hopes of securing permits or avoiding taxes?
-You may be eligible for an award.
+You may be eligible for a reward.

 For more information, contact attorney Brian Mahany at or by phone at (414) 704-6731 (direct).
 All inquiries protected by the attorney – client privilege and kept confidential.
 You can also visit our FCPA Foreign Bribery Whistleblower information page.

 There is never a fee for our services unless we recover money for you.
-No award?
+No reward?
 You owe us nothing.
+We accept foreign bribery cases worldwide.